webiny/docs.webiny.com/docs/get-started/quick-start.md

 ✅ **node.js >= 12.0.0**

-- earlier node versions may also work but we don't test them regularly
+- earlier node versions may also work, but we don't test them regularly
 - we recommend [this tool](https://www.npmjs.com/package/n) to manage your node.js versions

 ✅ **`yarn` < 2.0**